run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 2. Open the `Security` pane and press `+Identity provider`.
 3. Select the SSO protocol.
 Choose `SAML 2` or `Open ID Connect`.

-!!!
-Note
-    Use your SAML response file to fill in the fields below.

 === "SAML 2"

     1. Choose `From computer` or `From URL`.